urbas/bud/README.md

     - Add the ability to use hashes instead of timestamps for incremental compilation.

-    - Check if Roslyn can compile files separately and implement true incremental compilation.

 - Use NuGet instead of `choco` in `ChocoDistribution.cs`.

 - I want some help in `README.md`.
 After 1 minute, I should be able to build my project.